Linwei-Wu/warming_soil_resistome/README.md

 ```

 ## 1.2 Assembly
-We used MEGAHIT （https://github.com/voutcn/megahit）to assemble the contigs.
+We used MEGAHIT （https://github.com/voutcn/megahit) to assemble the contigs.
 ```
 megahit --12 S1.clean.fastq \
 -t 20 \